Night School (novel): Plot

 Reacher and Neagley travel to Hamburg to begin their investigation, during which they get in a fight in a skinhead bar.
 Unbeknownst to Reacher, the men inform on him to their friends in the Neo-nazi movement.
 Reacher and Neagley are summoned back to America to follow up on a lead.
 The CIA believes that the merchandise on sale is a computer virus and the seller could be using an IT conference in Hamburg to cover his travel.
 However, the lead turns out to be a red herring.

-Reacher and Neagley return to Hamburg and meets the local chief of detectives, Griezman, who helps him to several leads, a municipal worker who claims to have witnessed an exchange between an American and a man of Middle Eastern origin, murder of a prostitute and two black market dealers with ties to a local forger who provided the American with false documents.
+Reacher and Neagley return to Hamburg and meet the local chief of detectives, Griezman, who helps them with several leads: a municipal worker who claims to have witnessed an exchange between an American and a man of Middle Eastern origin, the murder of a prostitute and two black market dealers with ties to a local forger who provided the American with false documents.

-The witness, Helmut Klopp, describes the American he purported to have seen to Reacher and Griezman, but also shares the information with Dremmler, a shoe seller and an influential Neo-nazi leader.
+The witness, Helmut Klopp, describes the American he purported to have seen to Reacher and Griezman, but also shares the information with Dremmler, a shoe importer and an influential Neo-nazi leader.
 In turn, Dremmler has Muller, Griezman's deputy chief, secretly shadow Reacher's investigation.

 The terrorists, meanwhile, arrange for the courier who had originally met with the American to be murdered in Kyiv for their own protection, and send a new messenger, to complete the deal.